Everything happened so fast I have not had a chance to tell you all about Karma.

 She was hesitant but eventually she took a small taste, then stepped back.
 Her next approach was quick; she grabbed the entire bowl with her teeth and ran off with it!
 Obviously not her first rodeo with dog-catching do-gooders like me!

-Well, the guard assured me she would be back and after awhile, and sure enough, there she was trotting back to her post to herd trucks.
-I went to fetch the empty dog bowl.
-My brain went to figuring on another diabolical plot to catch the little dickens.
-The guard said he was one of the few people she would let pet her.
+Well, the guard assured me she would be back and after awhile, there she was trotting back to her post to herd trucks.
+I went to fetch the empty dog bowl and went to figuring on another diabolical plot to catch the little dickens.
+The guard said he was one of the few people she woul let pet her.

 She had once before let me pet her but now that she was on to me, she was keeping a curious eye on my movements.

-I set the dog lassos and gizmos inside the guard shack and agreed he should grab her.
-I made a harness for her and Voila!
-Well, it only took a few minutes for the deed to be done.
+I set the dog lassos and gizmos inside the guard shack and agreed he should grab her and I would make a harness for her.
+Well, it only took a few minutes and the deed was done!
 I got the muzzle on her with relative ease and put her in the truck.

 One of the first pictures I took of her in the truck was when we drove out of the gates that day and you can see how tired she looked.